lorenjanwilson/cliwrangler/README.md

 This is a python library which tries to do all the dirty work necessary for sending commands and receiving output from an SSH session to a network device.

+After much deliberation, I decided to use paramiko and paramiko-expect as the method to achieve the SSH connection magic and the expect-like functionality.
+They are fantastic libraries and I am really grateful to them.

 I'm hoping to get it working with the following types of devices:

 - Cisco IOS